Difference and similarities between Catholic and Protestant churches.

 The Catholic Church practices up to seven sacraments.

-The Pentecostal Churches doesn’t believe in the transubstantiation of the Bread and wine into the body and blood of our Lord Jesus Christ.
+The Protestant Churches doesn’t believe in the transubstantiation of the Bread and wine into the body and blood of our Lord Jesus Christ.
 They practice the Eucharist as a symbolic act.
 They also practice open Communion whereby everyone is free to receive the Communion when being shared.

 The Catholics believe that during the consecration, the bread and wine transforms into the body and blood of our Lord Jesus Christ.
 They also practice closed Communion whereby only Catholic faithful who are ready and are in full grace can take the holy Communion.

-Pentecostal Churches believe that Virgin Mary is just a normal woman and venerating her is unbiblical.
+Protestant Churches believe that Virgin Mary is just a normal woman and venerating her is unbiblical.
 They believe praying to her is also unbiblical, every human being should pray to God directly.
 They believe Mary needs salvation just like everyone else.

 The Catholic Church honors and venerates Virgin Mary and reveres her as Queen of heaven.
 They pray to her to intercede for them meaning that they pray to God through her.